sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - advanced-methods/2000 - signature.md

     "0-1": "`signature`",
     "1-0": "start",
-    "1-1": "Direction, one of `above`, `below`, `left`, `right`", "1-2": "A direction specifying where to start relative to the anchor point. `right` starts at the middle of the right edge, `below` starts at the middle of the bottom edge, and so forth", "2-0": "offsetX",
+    "1-1": "Direction, one of `above`, `below`, `left`, `right`", "1-2": "A direction specifying where to start relative to the anchor point.
+For  example, `right` starts at the middle of the right edge, and `below` starts at the middle of the bottom edge.
+    "2-0": "offsetX",
     "2-2": "The offset in inches from the starting point along the X axis", "2-1": "number",